Get the brochure

 Module 6

-Focusing on value realization and control outcomes, this module examines how companies exit bankruptcy through a plan of reorganization.
+Focusing on value realization and control outcomes, this module examines how companies exit bankruptcy through a plan of reorganization or a Section 363 sale.
 Participants learn how creditor classes are formed, how valuation disputes are resolved, and how voting and confirmation mechanics work in practice.
-The module highlights how legal, financial, and strategic considerations converge to determine recoveries and post-emergence ownership.
+The module also covers distressed M&A and valuation techniques, highlighting how legal, financial, and strategic considerations converge to determine recoveries and post-emergence ownership.

 Module 7